syncfusion-content/wpf-docs/wpf/DataGrid/Editing.md

 SfDataGrid supports to commit and roll back the changes in row level when underlying data object implements [IEditableObject](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.aspx) interface.

 The editing changes in a row will be committed only when user move to next row or pressing enter key in [EndEdit](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.endedit.aspx).
-Also when user press <kbd> Esc </kbd> key, then the changes made in a row will be reverted in [CancelEdit](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.canceledit.aspx).
+Also when user press <kbd>Esc</kbd> key, then the changes made in a row will be reverted in [CancelEdit](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.canceledit.aspx).

 `IEditableObject` has the following methods to capture editing,

-[BeginEdit](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.beginedit.aspx) – Gets called to begin edit on underlying data object when cell in a row get into edit mode.
+* [BeginEdit](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.beginedit.aspx) **–** Gets called to begin edit on underlying data object when cell in a row get into edit mode.

-[CancelEdit](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.canceledit.aspx) – Gets called when user press the <kbd>Esc</kbd> key to discard the changes in a row since last `BeginEdit` call.
+* [CancelEdit](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.canceledit.aspx) **–** Gets called when user press the <kbd>Esc</kbd> key to discard the changes in a row since last `BeginEdit` call.

-[EndEdit](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.endedit.aspx) – Gets called when user move to the next row or press Enter key  to commit changes in underlying data object since last `BeginEdit` call.
+* [EndEdit](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.endedit.aspx) **–** Gets called when user move to the next row or press <kbd>Enter</kbd> key  to commit changes in underlying data object since last `BeginEdit` call.

-In the below code snippet explains the simple implementation of IEditableObject.
+In the below code snippet explains the simple implementation of `IEditableObject`.

 {% tabs %}
 {% highlight c# %}